digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/connectivity.rst

 Connect to Local Sequencers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When a participant should connect to a sequencer or domain that is running in the same process, you
+When a participant should connect to a sequencer or synchronizer that is running in the same process, you
-can use the ``domains.connect_local`` macro and simply provide the reference to the local node.
+can use the ``domains.connect_local`` macro and provide the reference to the local node.

 .. snippet:: participant_connectivity
     .. assert:: { domainManager1.setup.bootstrap_domain(Seq(sequencer1), mediators.local); true }